Score AirPods Pro at the lowest price ever

 AirPods Pro are at an all-time low price

 Word of caution: The AirPods Pro, which are our top pick for the best true wireless earbuds, are on lots of people’s radar this time of year.
-Because of that, we don’t expect this deal to last very long before selling out.
+Because of that, we don’t expect the $169 deal to last very long before selling out.

+Currently, the final discount to reach $169 is applied at checkout on Amazon.
+You’ll see an additional savings of $29.01 on the final step.

 All AirPods sales happening right now

-Note: Update: AirPods Pro for $169 is an incredibly popular deal and we’re seeing stock fluctuate.
-As of now they’re available from Amazon with an extended delivery window.
-We’ll be updating this if more retailers match or if a restock occurs.